sonatype-nexus-community/circleci-nancy-orb/inline-orb/README.md

 source onto the 'real' orb source (`src/orb.yml`).
 (Feel dirty yet?
 You should.)

 Previously I created an entirely separate github project to house the inline-orb.
-In this project, I'm attempting to stash the inline-orb madness in the same project as the 'real' orb.
+Instead, now I'm attempting to stash the inline-orb madness in the same project as the 'real' orb.
 So it's getting better right?

 I'm totally open to better solutions, so please reach out with ideas!